 Measure every wall in the entire room.

-Room in total inches wide divided by the width of your fabric you are ordering
+Room in total inches wide divided by the width of the fabric you are ordering

 example: 3′ x 7′ room – 240 total inches inches wide ÷ 54 inches wide